aharonium/opensiddur.org/posts/posts/tkhine-matriarchs-new-moon-elul_(aharon.varady_2016-07-06).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 Treat me with lovingkindness and judge me with great mercy.
 I beseech you to accept my plea, for I have no defender before your Holy Name, other than your holy attribute of mercy.
 I therefore pray that you accept my confession and open the gates of repentance[foot]Midrash, Genesis Rabbah 38:14 and Deuteronomy Rabbah 2:12.[/foot] and the gates of the seven heavens,[foot]Louis Ginzberg, Legends of the Jews, V, 9-12.[/foot] just as you opened the gates of heaven when Yisro’el received the Torah on Har Sinai.
 And I also beseech you to accept my bitter tears, just as you accepted the tears of the angels who wept when Avraham Avinu brought his beloved son Yitsḥak to the binding.
 The angels’ tears fell on Avraham’s knife and did not let him slaughter his son Yitsḥak.[foot]Legends, I, 281.[/foot] So, too, may my tears fall before you and prevent me and my husband and my children and all my good friends from being taken away from this world.
-I beseech you to have mercy on me and that you yourself should be my defender in the trial in which you will judge me.[foot]Babylonian Talmud, Rosh Hashanah 16b[/foot] Accept my plea and forgive me my sins.
-Omeyn.
+I beseech you to have mercy on me and that you yourself should be my defender in the trial in which you will judge me.[foot]Babylonian Talmud, Rosh Hashanah 16b[/foot] Accept my plea and forgive me my sins. <em>Omeyn</em>.
 </div></td></tr>